 Maestro Runnicles’ extensive and award-winning discography includes complete recordings of Wagner’s Tristan und Isolde, Britten’s Billy Budd, Humperdinck’s Hänsel and Gretel, Janáček’s Jenůfa, Bellini’s I Capuleti e i Montecchi, Mozart’s Requiem, Orff’s Carmina Burana, and most recently, Aribert Reimann’s new opera L’invisible, released in May 2018.

-Donald Runnicles was born and raised in Edinburgh, Scotland.
+Sir Donald Runnicles, OBE was born and raised in Edinburgh, Scotland.
 He was appointed OBE in 2004, and holds honorary degrees from the University of Edinburgh, Royal Scottish Academy of Music and Drama, and San Francisco Conservatory of Music.
+In 2020, he was knighted for his service to music, as part of the Queen’s Birthday Honours.